Homer, Astronomy & a luni-solar calendar

-IN the centuries after the death of Homer, the ancient world’s renowned poet and story-teller, there have been intriguing but unresolved references to him also being skilled in the field of astronomy.
+IN THE centuries after the death of Homer, the ancient world’s renowned poet and storyteller, there are intriguing references to him also being skilled in the field of astronomy.
 Indeed, the philosopher Heraclitus (c.
-535 – c.475 BC) described him as ‘Homer the Astronomer, considered wisest of all Greeks.’
+535 – c.475 BC) described him as ‘Homer the astronomer, considered wisest of all Greeks’.

-Explorations of Homer’s epics in Homer’s Secret Iliad (John Murray, 1999) and Homer’s Secret Odyssey (The History Press, 2011) now propose that in addition to preserving the cultural heritage of the pre-literate Greeks, Homer (c.745-700 BC) and generations of bards in the late Bronze Age also had a crucial practical role.
+Explorations of the Iliad and the Odyssey now propose that in addition to preserving the cultural heritage of the Greeks of antiquity, Homer (c.745-700 BC) and earlier generations of Bronze Age bards had a crucial practical role.

-They should also be regarded as the guardians of wide-ranging knowledge of astronomy and calendar-making woven into traditional stories which were passed down by word of mouth during the centuries the Greeks did not have a writing system.
-Extended analysis, not only of narrative but also of remarkably accurate numerical data embedded in the epics, supports this ground-breaking study – see Homer the Mathematician below.
+Research indicates they should also be regarded as the guardians of wide-ranging knowledge of astronomy and calendar-making woven into traditional stories which they memorised and passed down by word of mouth during the centuries the Greeks did not have a writing system.

 On more domestic fronts, Homer’s Greeks raised crops, domesticated animals, harvested the seas, organized communal life and sporting events and were entertained – and educated – by generations of poet-singers.